 Results show up in a very clean, clear way:

 Point.me warns users that searches can take as long as two minutes to conduct.
-However, in my experience, these searches consistently took at least two and a half minutes each.
+In my experience, these searches consistently took about two minutes each, though it could take longer depending on the route searched.

 With that said, even if searches took five minutes, Point.me searches far and wide for award space in a much more efficient manner than one individual could do alone.